NeddyAP/manajemen-magang/memory-bank/activeContext.md

 ## Insights & Learnings

+- **Test-Driven Development:** Test failures often point directly to missing or incorrect business logic in controllers or services.
 - **Authorization Specificity:** Ensuring correct ID usage (e.g., `internship_id` for overall internship context vs. `logbook_id` for specific entries) in backend authorization queries is crucial for proper data access control.
 This was particularly relevant when fixing 'dosen' access to logbooks, where initial queries might have been too broad or used incorrect identifiers, leading to access issues.
 - **Modal Interactivity:** When implementing modals for actions like adding supervisor notes, ensure smooth data flow and state management between the modal and the parent page to reflect changes immediately.
 - **Component Reusability:** The back button and animation patterns can be abstracted into reusable components or hooks for consistency across different pages.